 Open Engagement is an annual international conference and gathering that focuses on social practice and socially-engaged art.
 For several years, the conference was hosted here in Portland, Oregon, and I was fortunate enough to attend the 2013 conference which linked up with the Portland Art Museum’s Shine a Light event and the partnership our museum has with Portland State University’s Art & Social Practice program.

 The 2013 conference brought artists, thinkers, activists, and museum professionals from across the continent, and there were some tremendous conversations about the role of museums in social practice art, and the role of social practice art and artists in museums.
 We left with more questions than we had answers (which is actually a good thing — it means we’re not fooling ourselves that we have this all figured out).
-With interesting speakers, projects, and locations in the plans for this year, Open Engagement 2014 should prove to be an extremely valuable experience for those involved (if you can make it to Queens this year).

 “Who stands to benefit from this work?”